Mangon3/51C_SportNewsFeed_IStream/README.md

 ## Projects

 1. SportNewsFeed: a sports news feed app built using a "Single Activity" architecture with a horizontal and vertical RecyclerViews to display news and matches
-2. **iStream**: a personal video playlist app utilizing the YouTube Player API for media playback and a local Room database for user authentication and playlist management
+2. iStream: a personal video playlist app utilizing the YouTube Player API for media playback and a local Room database for user authentication and playlist management

 ## NOTE